 The plan for the construction of the Upper Belvedere in its current form replaced the primary idea of the construction of a gloriette ‘‘with a beautiful view of the city’’.
 The construction work took place between 1717 and 1723.
 The Upper Belvedere primarily had a representative function at the time of the Prince and served as an imperial painting gallery from the second half of 1770’s.
 For this purpose, the paintings were brought from the Stallberg to the Upper Belvedere after 1776, where they were accessible to the public.

-Originally, the main entrance was located at the southern side of the Upper Belvedere and is even recognizable today through the access ramps.
-From there on, guests could advance to the main floor of the palace passing through the ceremonial staircase.
-On the right wall, a stucco relief with a depiction of the triumph of Alexander the Great over Darius can be seen whereas on the left wall, the wives of Darius have been shown in front of Alexander.
-On the ceiling, the scene of Alexander breaking the Gordian knot was also once to be seen but could not outlast for long due to problems with roof construction, and hence had to be replaced by the Rosette which exists today.
+Originally, the main entrance was located on the southern side of the Upper Belvedere and is even recognizable today by the access ramps.
+From there guests would have walked up the Grand Staircase to the palace’s main floor.
+Stucco reliefs adorn the walls, showing the triumph of Alexander the Great over Darius on the right wall and the wives of Darius before Alexander on the left.
+Originally a scene of Alexander severing the Gordian knot was depicted on the ceiling.
+Problems with the roof construction, however, led to this being removed in the nineteenth century and replaced by the rosette that can still be seen today.

-The ceiling fresco of the Marble Hall of Carlo Innocenzo Carlone (1686-1775), which came into being in 1721, shows the eternal fame of Prince Eugen amidst virtues of a prince, while Historia holds on to his deeds and Fama praises the same.
-The mock architectural works were most probably carried out by Gaetano Fanti after sketching down his father-in-law.
+Carlo Innocenzo Carlone painted the ceiling fresco in 1721.
+It shows the eternal fame of Prince Eugene amidst the princely virtues while History upholds his deeds and Fame praises the same.
+The illusionist architectural painting was in all likelihood carried out by Gaetano Fanti based on designs by his father-in-law.

 The Belvedere’s Marble Hall came to be widely known, as it was here that the Austrian State Treaty was signed on 15 May 1955 by Leopold Figl.
 Probably the most important event in Austrian post-war history, this re-established Austria as a sovereign state.